Virginia Tech® home

 Environmental resources management , home

 Study all aspects of managing environmental resources and improving their quality to address global challenges.
-Learn about managing protected areas, influencing economic policy, and forest and soil productivity.
+Learn about managing protected areas, influencing economic policy, and enhancing forest and soil productivity.

 • Home Item